0 Items in Your Cart

 In the 1970s, the nursing-home industry came under criticism for the substandard conditions at many facilities, and legislation was passed at the state and federal levels to clean up shoddy practices.
 By 2000, the nursing-home industry was bringing in $100 billion annually and taking care of 25 percent of those 85 and older.

 Hospice is care given to those with terminal illnesses and focuses on relieving pain and suffering and on addressing the emotional and spiritual needs of both the patient and the survivors.
-In the United States, this service began in 1974 with the Connecticut Hospice, which began as a volunteer service for home care and now runs a facility.
+The first hospice service in the United States began in 1974, with the Connecticut Hospice, which started as a volunteer service for home care and now runs a facility.

 June 28, 2017

 June 27, 2017